Johanna (Horgan) Hogan |

 Conflicting Obituaries

-There is conflicting information provided in some obituaries, the Kapunda Herald, the paper in her home town, possibly provides the most accurate details.
+There is conflicting information provided in some obituaries, the Kapunda Herald, the paper in Johanna's home town, possibly provides the most accurate details.

 It would appear that either her age at death was incorrect or she was five years older than she claimed to be when she arrived in Australia.
 This was not an uncommon occurrence amongst early immigrants where accurate record keeping was not a high priority in their lives.
 Unless an exact birth or baptism record is found we may never know.